paritytech/parity-scale-codec/README.md

-# Parity SCALE Codec
+# Parity JAM Codec

-Rust implementation of the SCALE (Simple Concatenated Aggregate Little-Endian) data format for types used in the Parity Substrate framework.
+Rust implementation of the JAM binary codec, a revision of SCALE with enhanced compact encoding.

 SCALE is a light-weight format which allows encoding (and decoding) which makes it highly suitable for resource-constrained execution environments like blockchain runtimes and low-power,